ManuelCostanzo/Gravitational_N_Bodies_Rust/README.md

 ```

 ```
 target-cpu: it depends on the architecture.

-  -opt: can be [opt1, opt2, opt3, opt4, opt5, opt6]
+opt: can be [opt1, opt2, opt3, opt4, opt5, opt6]
 ```

 ## References